arnav04g/DAI_Assignment_23114010/report.md

     •(Boxplots) ADR suggests that room prices vary over time indicating seasonal variation
 ### Inferences from the Heatmap and Grouped Variable Data
     •Weak correlation of is_cancelled with lead_time indicates that advance bookings get cancelled less.
-    •	People often tend to extend their weekend stays over weekdays .
+    •People often tend to extend their weekend stays over weekdays .
-    •	If a family requires parking space then they are less likely to cancel a booking
-    •	If a family has more children then ADR is higher.
+    •If a family requires parking space then they are less likely to cancel a booking •If a family has more children then ADR is higher.